bropedio/brave-new-world/BNW-post-2.1-modifications-main/ips/readme.txt

 -fast_anim (Sarah Shinespark)
 Replace Sap, Break, Holy, Flare, Dark and Rasp animation with faster alternatives.

+- fft_portraits / fft_skin
+the former changes portraits with superb fft-like portraits by Liji the latter is a fft theme that alters the window and font style and color to look like fft

 -graphical_signs (Gens)
 replace inn and pub text signs with pictures (the graphic is, by accident, very similar to pixel remaster)